telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

 	</body>
 	</html>

-Let's break this update down.

-First, you see that we've started to use the `data-role` attribute in our HTML.
+Note that the example uses the `data-role` attribute in your HTML.
 This communicates to Kendo UI that the HTML should be transformed when the Application is initialized with JavaScript.
-So, in this case:
+In this case:

 `<section data-role="layout" data-id="default">`

-When the Application is initialized, this block of HTML will be initialized as a Kendo UI mobile layout.
-The `data-id` attribute is further defined to give this layout a unique name that can be used by our views.
+When the Application is initialized, this block of HTML is going to be initialized as a Kendo UI hybrid layout.
+The `data-id` attribute is further defined to give this layout a unique name that can be used by your views.

-Next, for completeness, we've introduced a couple of Kendo UI's mobile widgets: **Navbar** and **TabStrip**.
-We'll talk more about these later, but for now note that they are also configured with the simple `data-role` attribute.
+Next, for completeness, a couple of Kendo UI hybrid widgets are introduced&mdash;Navbar and TabStrip.
+Note that they are also configured with the simple `data-role` attribute.

-### Step 4: Create a View
+### Step 4: Create View

-Now that the app's layout is defined, we need at least one view that can be displayed when our app loads.
-Most apps will have many views, but we'll start with something simple:
+Now that the application layout is defined, you need to define at least one view to be displayed when the application loads.
+Most apps have many views.
+However, start with the simple configuration from the example below.

+###### Example

 	<!DOCTYPE html>
 	<html>